AaronDBoyd/Nite_Outr/README.md

 ## Known Bugs

 - Must use cors-anywhere in order to successfully make an API call.
 Visit [this site](https://cors-anywhere.herokuapp.com/corsdemo) to get temporary access to cors-anywhere.
+- App may not load correctly with certain node versions.
+It should work with version 16.14.
+We had problems with 17.
 - No other known bugs.

 ## License